|Nutritional Guidelines (per serving)|

 In a medium bowl, beat egg whites with remaining 1/2 cup sugar until stiff peaks form and spread on top of the grated cocoa dough.

 Remove the last portion of dough from the refrigerator and grate it on top of the egg whites.
-Bake 40-60 minutes or until egg whites are set and top is golden brown.
+Bake 40 to 60 minutes or until egg whites are set and top is golden brown.
 Let cool completely in the pan before slicing and serving.